Geordie Greep: 2024–Present: Solo debut

 In August 2024, a representative of Black Midi confirmed that they were on indefinite hiatus; the announcement was preceded by postings from Greep on social media, in which he stated that "Black Midi was an interesting band that's now indefinitely over".

 Earlier in 2024 and prior to the disbandment, Greep had been performing solo live shows.
 On 20 August 2024, Greep announced his debut studio album The New Sound, premiering the lead single "Holy, Holy".
 He said of the album, "the main theme of the record is desperation; you don't hear an unreliable narrator but someone who is kidding themselves that they have everything under control, but they don't."
 For The New Sound, Greep collaborated with Seth "Shank" Evans, a member of HMLTD and former Black Midi touring musician, as Evans produced the album and performed guest vocals on the song "Motorbike".

-The New Sound was released on 4 October 2024 and received broadly very positive reviews from music publications such as Pitchfork.
+The New Sound was released on 4 October 2024 and received positive reviews from music publications such as Pitchfork.
 Ahead of The New Sounds release, Greep noted that he may record a second solo album in 2024: "I've got enough for another one.
 I'm going to try and record at the end of this year.
 The New Sound was done over like nine months, it was quite a long time going.
 So I want to try and do an album in, like, two days—ECM-style.
 Record one day, mix the next day, and that's it.
 That would be great."
 Ultimately, there was no second album that year.

 Greep embarked on the Live in the USA Tour on 6 September 2025 with Charlie Schefft, Eden Marsh, Dave Strawn, Cameron Campbell, and Santiago Moyano performing as his live band.
 The tour consists of eighteen dates, including a 7:00 p.m. show on 14 September at Metro Chicago and concluded on 28 September, followed by a performance at the 2025 Balaclava Fest on 9 November.

+Greep partially contributed guitar and fully produced Knats' May 2026 album A Great Day In Newcastle.